ccsc-journal/ccsc-editor/README.md

 3. Select "New Project" on Overleaf, choose to "Upload Project" and upload the zip file you just downloaded.
 4. After the zip file is uploaded and expanded, you can edit the source files and click on "Recompile" to see the PDF version of your work in the browser.

-Here is a [demo video]() on how to create a project on overleaf with a .zip file.
+5. Watch this [demo video]() on how to create a project on overleaf with a .zip file.

 Another way to use Overleaf is to click on the following shared Overleaf projects and make a copy of your own.

-    * [template project for papers](https://www.overleaf.com/read/nhkychfsbwrp
+* click [template project for papers](https://www.overleaf.com/read/nhkychfsbwrp) and make a copy.
-)
-    * [template project for other publication types](https://www.overleaf.com/read/vpczmdzyzhsv)for other publication types
+* click [template project for other publication types](https://www.overleaf.com/read/vpczmdzyzhsv) and make a copy.

-Here is a [demo video]() on how to clone a project on overleaf.
+* watch this [demo video]() on how to copy a shared project on overleaf.

 Here are a list of Latex references:
  - https://www.sharelatex.com/learn/Learn_LaTeX_in_30_minutes